Overview

 The Steps

-Void an Electronic Payment
+Void an Electronic Check Payment Sent by Checkbook.io

-2. On the Send Payments screen, you should now see a list of recent recipients whom you've sent checks.
-Look for the recipient with the check that you need to void.
-If you are able to still void the check, you'll see a link to Void the check under the Actions column.
+On the Online Outgoing Payments page, you should see a list of recent recipients to whom you've sent electronic check payments.
+Look for the recipient with the payment that you need to void.
+If you are still able to void the electronic check payment, you'll see a link to Void the electronic check under the Actions column.
+Click Void to void that electronic check.

-3. Click Void to void that check.
 A Void Confirmation will appear.
 Click Void again to confirm.

-4. The Status of the payment will now show Voided.
+The Status of the payment will now show Voided.

-5. If you want to keep a record that this check was voided and don't plan on resending the payment, you will need to record the fact that you voided the check and add that money back into your DoorLoop account balance.
+Add that money back into your DoorLoop account balance.
 You can do so by clicking the + Create New button at the top left-hand corner and clicking Bank Deposit under Other Transactions.

 Under Deposit Account, select the original account that the money came out of.
 Then for the deposit information itself, enter the Property/Unit the funds are associated with, the category the original payment was associated with, and the amount going back into your account.
 You can also add a note in the description that this was for a voided check.